©2015 Kirk Tuck.

 I've posted a bunch of images over the years that came from a brace of Kodak DCS 760 cameras and older Nikon lenses.
 While the camera's files fell apart, peppered by noise, at anything over ISO 125 as long as you stayed in the sweet spot of ISO 80-125 you could get files that were glorious.

 The sensor (with no anti-aliasing filter) was glorious with flesh tones.
-It was an APS-H sensor which created a 1.3x crop factor compared to a full 35mm frame so the 50mm lens I liked to use with it was more like a 65mm and that made it a perfect combo for this kind of wider, vertical portrait.
+It was an APS-H sensor which created a 1.3x crop factor compared to a full 35mm frame so the 50mm lens I liked to use with it was more like a 65mm and that made it a perfect combo for this kind of wider, horizontal portrait.

 Right now I'm binging on shooting with the Nikon D610 and D810 cameras because I love the wide open dynamic range in both cameras.
 Too bad my kid is grown up and off at college or I'd be down at the very next swim meet banging out images of the kids.

 I'm getting re-acquainted with the 105mm focal length right now and I'm actively looking at getting a new 135mm f2.0.
 You might not need one but I'd sure like one...

 Ahhh, the flesh tones.
 No magic bullet, just good sensors, good lighting and a light hand in the processing....

 I miss the DCS 760's.
 I wish the would come out with another one, maybe the DCS 712.
 It would have the same lousy ISO performance, the same marvelous CCD sensor look but this time it would have 12 megapixels.
 It would still be retro but it would be a lot of fun to shoot with.